lee-dohm/code-smells/FIT2101/sprint-planning/README.md

 **Do not think about*** future sprints!

-this is done at the end of the sprint in backlog maintenance.
+This is done at the end of the sprint in backlog maintenance.

 Backlog grooming sessions don’t need to involve the whole team, so they’re less likely to end up going off-topic, and you’re losing less productivity if they do.